 The existence of sterile neutrinos has been predicted in numerous theories, but has thus far not been confirmed experimentally.
 Sterile neutrinos in the mass range of a few kiloelectronvolts are suitable candidates for dark matter.
 In order to search for dark matter, KATRIN has to be equipped with a new detector and read-out system: TRISTAN (Tritium Beta Decay to Search for Sterile Neutrinos).

 Our Group is heading the development of this novel silicon multi-pixel detector system.
-This work is being undertaken together with the Halbleiterlabor (HLL) of the Max Planck Society, Lawrence Berkeley National Laboratory, Oak Ridge National Laboratory, CEA Saclay, and Karlsruhe Institute of Technology.
+This work is being undertaken together with the Halbleiterlabor (HLL) of the Max Planck Society, Politecnico di Milano, Bicocca di Milano, Lawrence Berkeley National Laboratory, Oak Ridge National Laboratory, CEA Saclay, and the Karlsruhe Institute of Technology.

 In July 2016, the French COCOTE (Compact Compton Telescope) project was already using a prototype of the silicon detector, which was launched into the stratosphere attached to a balloon.